Hyperfov/link-previews/README.md

 </template>
 ```

 The styling and markup is totally up to you, though you must ensure styles are either inline or included in a `style` tag in the template.
-The link preview component will look for a slots `lp-title`, `lp-description`, `lp-url`, and `lp-image` to insert content.
-Data that doesn't have corresponding slot in the template won't be displayed, so if you don't specify an `lp-image` slot, no image will be inserted.
+The link preview component will look for a slots `lp-title`, `lp-description`, `lp-url`, `lp-favicon`, and `lp-image` to insert content.
+Data that doesn't have corresponding slot in the template won't be displayed, so for example if you don't specify an `lp-image` slot, no image will be inserted.

-Once you've created a template, pass its id as an option when instantiating your link previews:
+Once you've created a template, pass its `id` as an option when instantiating your link previews:

 ```js
 linkPreview("#myLink", {